U bevindt zich hier: Amoria Bond Home > Insights > Candidate Insights > 5 Tips To Get Into Contracting Work

 Obviously, if you’re intending to contract your services in your home country then your right to work is a mute point, but one of the significant potential benefits of contracting is the possibility of working in a different country.
 However you need to make sure that you have permission to work in the country if you are looking to work overseas.

 It’s important to do your research on the country that you’re intending to work in and what their work permit or visa requirements are.
 Depending on which country it is, this can be straightforward or a lengthy process.

 This is where working with an agency can be helpful as they can give guidance on the likely requirements although usually the agency will require information from you to ascertain that you have permission to work in that country.

 So how will you get paid?
 Obviously the important bit!
 The good news is that there are few different options for you in regards to getting paid as a contractor.
 There are advantages and disadvantages to each one and you need to make sure that you select the one that is most appropriate for you and your situation and most importantly ensure that you are compliant with any tax or payment laws:

-Typically, there are 4 options for payment solutions that are compliant:
+Typically, there are four options for payment solutions that are compliant: